-If you thought university wouldn’t be as fun this year, think again!
-We can’t wait to welcome our students this October and, to ensure they get the amazing experience Lincoln has become known for, we’ve partnered with the Students’ Union to release a programme of truly spectacular live events.
-They’ll be enjoying an outdoor beach party, escape rooms, and live comedy from Russell Kane.
+We can’t wait to welcome our students this October and, to ensure they get the amazing experience Lincoln has become known for, we’re working with the Students’ Union to prepare a programme of truly spectacular events and activities.
+We'll be able to provide more information as we're able to confirm the details over the coming weeks.

 Enrolment is the process through which you officially join the University.
 All students, new and continuing, must enrol at the beginning of each year of study.
 We will send you the details well in advance of October so that you can complete your enrolment quickly and safely.